resources

 Open Enrollment

-1. Open Enrollment: Students who wish to attend a school other than the resident boundary school may file a request (standard open enrollment form) for an open enrollment permit at the school they desire to attend.
+1. Open Enrollment: Students who wish to attend a school other than the resident boundary school may file a request (standard open enrollment form) for an open enrollment application at the school they desire to attend.

 1. In an elementary school, the capacity of a grade level;